dapr/proposals/0012-BIRS-distributed-scheduler.md

   // namespace is the namespace of the requester. string namespace = 2;

-  // actorTypes is the optional list of actor types to watch for. repeated string actorTypes = 3;
+  // actor_types is the optional list of actor types to watch for. repeated string actor_types = 3;
 }

 // WatchJobsRequestResult is the result of a job execution to allow the job to